express-in-code-game/excode-design/docs/design.md

   - /games : list of games or create a gam
 - search
   -  used only for events, games, users
-- time
-  - players send events to the ingame.events topic
-  - server as well sends events ingame.events (time and other arbiter-type events)
-  - streams.app.ingame-events-to-state updates a ktable via -> groupByKey reduce materialize.as(game.states.store)
-    - reduce recomputes a state of a single game
-      - so all events in ingame.events topic are keyed with a game's uuid
-  - game.states.store is streamed to game.states.downstream, consumer reads updates, broadcasts to players
-  - kafka ids
-    - topics
-      - ingame.events
-      - game.states.downstream
-    - stores
-      - game.states.store
-    - apps
-      - streams.app.arbiter
-        - reacts ingame.events , sends events on interval
-      - streams.app.ingame-events-to-state
-    - restoring timeers ont the client after disconnect
-      - game state has server timestamps
-      - on reconnect server sends client the game state
-      - and adds server's current timestamp
-      - client receives the data and recomputes time-left using valid server timestamp
-      - or add server timestamp to every event from the server, in general
 - data and secutiry
   - user account data only exists in user.data
   - if user deletes their account, it gets removed from user.data (kafka tombstone event)